 Purpose and scope

-- providing care to individuals in their own home
+- situations where care is provided to individuals in their own home

 - adult social care building-based day services

 - with a learning disability

 - residential children’s homes – whether registered as care homes or not

 - secure accommodation services for children and young people

 - residential settings for adults – including respite services for adults